renode/renode/CONTRIBUTING.rst

 If you are reading this, chances are you want to contribute to the Renode project, and that is already great news.

-As contributions to this project are covered by a Contributors License Agreement, you must sign and submit the CLA in order to contribute to this project.
+Note that you must sign a Contributor License Agreement (CLA) in order to contribute to this project.

 Please read the short manual below where we provide some simple guidelines for a good cooperation experience.